Senior Corps FAQs

 Explain to me the different types of Senior Corps programs.

-Foster Grandparent Program (FGP): The Foster Grandparent Program supports local programs that engages adults 55 and over to provide loving and experienced tutors and mentors to children and youth with special or exceptional needs.
+Foster Grandparent Program (FGP): The Foster Grandparent Program supports local programs that engages adults 55 and over to provide loving and experienced tutors and mentors to children and youth with exceptional needs.
 Learn more about Foster Grandparent Program.

 Retired Senior Volunteer Program (RSVP): RSVP engages people age 55 and older in diverse range of volunteers activities not limited to the following: tutoring children, renovating homes, teaching English to immigrants, assisting victims of natural disasters, providing independent living services, and recruiting and managing other volunteers.
 Learn more about RSVP.